Pernils74/Homeassistent-Hargassner/README.md

     value_template: "{{ value.split(" ") [23] }}"
 </code>

-And paste it in configuration.yaml
+And paste it in configuration.yaml and save and restart homeassistant